Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 You can donate blood only after ultrasound diagnostics, since ultrasound allows you to accurately determine the age of the fetus.

-This is important for the correct diagnosis, since the hormone content changes every day, and the wrong date can confuse the doctor.
-As a result, the tests will be recognized as not conforming to the norm, and the patient will be declared an erroneous diagnosis.
-During the test, the amount of chorionic gonadotropin and protein-A in the blood is assessed.
+This is important for a correct diagnosis, since hormone levels change every day, and an incorrect date can confuse the doctor.
+As a result, the tests will be considered abnormal, and the patient will be given an erroneous diagnosis.
+During the test, the amount of human chorionic gonadotropin and protein A in the blood is assessed.

-Chorionic gonadotropin is a substance that is produced by the fetal membrane.
+Human chorionic gonadotropin is a substance produced by the fetal membrane.

-By its presence in the patient's body, doctors determine the very presence of pregnancy already in its first weeks.
-The maximum content of chorionic gonadotropin reaches the 13th week, and then the level of the hormone gradually decreases.
-Depending on whether the level of hCG is increased or lowered, doctors can conclude about the pathologies of the fetus and the upcoming difficulties with bearing the fetus.
+Based on its presence in the patient’s body, doctors determine the very presence of pregnancy already in its first weeks.
+The content of human chorionic gonadotropin reaches its maximum by week 13, and then the level of the hormone gradually decreases.
+Depending on whether it is increased hCG level or decreased, doctors can draw a conclusion about fetal pathologies and upcoming difficulties with bearing the fetus.

-The second hormone, the content of which is assessed during the first screening, is protein-A. The development of the placenta and the body's immunity depend on it.
-In fact, this hormone rebuilds the woman's body, adapting it for bearing a fetus.
+The second hormone, the content of which is assessed during the first screening, is protein-A. The development of the placenta and the body’s immunity depend on it.
+Essentially, this hormone rebuilds a woman’s body, adapting it to bearing a fetus.

-Based on the results of all three studies, the MoM index is displayed, which shows the risk of developing pathologies and deviations.
-When deriving the coefficient, the height, weight and age of the mother, her bad habits, and previous pregnancies are taken into account.
-All the information collected during the screening gives an accurate picture, according to which the doctor can make an accurate diagnosis.
-This method has been used for over 30 years, and during this time has established itself as one of the most accurate methods of research.
+Based on the results of all three studies, the MoM index is derived, which shows the risk of developing pathologies and abnormalities.
+When calculating the coefficient, the height, weight and age of the mother, her bad habits, and previous pregnancies are taken into account.
+All information collected during screening provides an accurate picture, according to which the doctor can make an accurate diagnosis.
+This method has been used for more than 30 years, and during this time it has established itself as one of the most accurate research methods.

-But subsequent screenings are not necessary if the woman is healthy, younger than 35 years old, and previously had no problems with carrying a pregnancy and giving birth to children.
+But subsequent screenings are not necessary if the woman is healthy, under 35 years old, and has not previously had problems with pregnancy and childbirth.

 Breast examination

-Breast screening, or mammography, is one of the most important for women.
+Breast screening, or mamography, is one of the most important for women.

-It allows you to diagnose benign or malignant breast tumors in the early stages, identify lumps in the chest, dark spots in the images, and start treatment as soon as possible.
+It allows early diagnosis of benign or malignant tumors mammary gland, identify lumps in the breast, dark spots in the pictures, and begin their treatment as early as possible.

-Breast examination is not necessarily a medical procedure.
+Breast examination is not necessary medical procedure.
 The easiest way to diagnose breast diseases is self-palpation.
-It is recommended to be carried out a week after the end of menstruation, when the tissues of the gland are the most loose, and even small nodules are palpable.
-Doctors recommend doing this even for young girls, and from the age of twenty, an independent examination of both mammary glands becomes mandatory.
+It is recommended to carry it out a week after the end of menstruation, when the gland tissue is most loose and even small nodules can be felt.
+Doctors recommend that even young girls do this, and from the age of twenty, independent examination of both mammary glands becomes mandatory.

-A clinical examination of the breast is carried out in a medical facility.
-Most often, it is carried out by a gynecologist during routine examinations.
+Clinical breast examination is performed in medical institutions.
+Most often it is performed by a gynecologist during routine examinations.

-Based on the results of the examination, the doctor can either send the patient for a detailed examination of the mammary glands, or decide that she is healthy.
+Based on the results of the examination, the doctor can either refer the patient for a detailed examination of the mammary glands, or decide that she is healthy.

 The third and most accurate screening is mammography.
-It is performed by a mammologist who makes an accurate diagnosis.
-In some ways, mammography is similar to fluorography, but the "focus" of the X-ray machine does not cover the entire chest and its internal cavity, but only the patient's chest.
+It is carried out by a mammologist who makes an accurate diagnosis.
+In some ways, mammography is similar to fluorography, but not everything is “in focus” of the X-ray machine. rib cage and her internal cavity, but only the patient’s chest.

-For a mammogram, a woman should undress and snuggle tightly against the device.
-The exposed mammary glands are tightly pressed on both sides with special plates, and the laboratory assistant takes a picture.
-Later, the X-ray, which shows homogeneous tissues and areas of increased density, is transferred to a radiologist or mammologist, who gives the patient an accurate diagnosis.
+To undergo a mammogram, a woman must undress and press tightly against the device.
+The exposed mammary glands are pressed tightly on both sides with special plates, and the laboratory assistant takes a picture.
+Later, a photograph showing homogeneous tissues and fates increased density, is transferred to a radiologist or mammologist, who makes an accurate diagnosis for the patient.

 Mammography should be performed regularly, starting from 35-40 years - at least once a year.